Common Challenges in Post-Divorce Relationships

 You compare your new partner to your ex.

 It’s only natural to compare two different people who fill a similar role in your life.
 Yet comparison can be damaging if it impedes on your new partner’s ability to be accepted as their own person with their own inherent strengths and weaknesses.
 They will not be the same as your ex.
 In some facets, they will be a dramatic improvement and in others, they may be lacking.
 It’s up to you to select someone who has the characteristics that you deem critical and it’s up to you to not expect them to meet all of the positive traits that your ex possessed.

 You experience an increased complexity in joining established lives.

 If you married young, commingling two lives was probably relatively simple.
-That’s not the case in post-divorce relationships, with their higher bank accounts and debts, increased responsibilities and commitments and maybe even children.
+That’s not the case in post-divorce relationships, with their higher bank accounts and debts, increased responsibilities and commitments and maybe even children or an ex that is still in the picture because of shared responsibilities.
 These external demands and restrictions are very real and can add a significant amount of challenge to a post-divorce relationship.

 Common relationship challenges and transition points cause panic that the end is nearing.

 Especially if the end of your marriage came as a surprise, you may find yourself panicking anytime your new relationship hits a rocky patch.
 This is tricky, because you want to take these signs seriously, yet if you overreact, you may end up sabotaging what you’re trying to save.
 It may take some practice to approach these issues with the right amount of energy and attention.